-It can be an overwhelming feat trying to keep a pace of what’s in and what’s out in the whimsical world of weddings so we’ve created a simple list of our absolute favourite trends this year – along with a few inspirational ways to combine them with this year’s hue.
+We’ve created a simple list of our absolute favourite trends this year – along with a few inspirational ways to combine them with this year’s hue.

-As you begin your journey planning your wedding day, we hope this list will help guide you through some exciting new trends that you may wish to incorporate into your day.
+We hope this list will help guide you through some exciting new trends that you may wish to incorporate into your day.
 We’re sure you’ll discover one you love or at least get some intriguing inspiration!

-If you’re a die-hard fan of this year’s colour and have been waiting for Violet to have its turn in the trend spotlight then this is your chance to go all out.
-Throwing tradition out the window, you can rock it out in a full purple wedding gown or for a funky alternative approach you can dye your hair with a full head of highlights or dip-dye your ends.
+If you’re a die-hard fan of this year’s colour and have been waiting for violet to have its turn in the trend spotlight then this is your chance to go all out.
+Throwing tradition out the window, you can rock it out in a full purple wedding gown, or for a funky alternative approach, you can dye your hair with a full head of highlights or dip-dye your ends.

 If this is a little too extreme there are a number of other ways to incorporate the shade into your day.

 As a unique twist on your wedding band, you can add some precious gems into the design in this stunning regal shade.
-You can also opt for a more contemporary use of the shade with a pair of gorgeous shoes to walk down the aisle as a quirky fashion statement.
+You can also opt for a more contemporary use of the shade with a pair of gorgeous shoes to walk down the aisle in as a quirky fashion statement.

-For a subtler use of the bold hue, painting your nails can be a fun way to coordinate with any of the below wedding décor ideas or add a simple jewelled hairpin which can be a nice to touch to any hairstyle.
+For a subtler use of the bold hue, painting your nails can be a fun way to coordinate with any of the below wedding décor ideas or adding a simple jewelled hairpin can be a nice to touch to any hairstyle.
 Whatever you choose, let your imagination loose and embrace the innovative nature of this year’s colour trend.

 Mixologists have their work cut out for them this year with the colour ultraviolet representing experimentation and encouraging creativity.
 We love some of the cocktails concepts stemming from this new colour trend.
 We’re seeing a variety of spirits, infusions, and garnishes to create some impressive looking concoctions.

-If you’re planning an outdoor wedding in the summer one of our favourites is the Aviation cocktail.
+If you’re planning an outdoor wedding in the summer, one of our favourites is the Aviation cocktail.
 It’s both flirty and refreshing and combines gin, lemon juice, Crème de Violette, maraschino liqueur and simple syrup.
 Delicious!

-Keeping it classic, a perfect welcome drink suitable for any season a champagne cocktail infused and garnished with the sweetness of the seasonal plum for a subtle twist.
+Keeping it classic, a perfect welcome drink suitable for any season is a champagne cocktail infused and garnished with the sweetness of the seasonal plum for a subtle twist.

-For a bolder and glam design, violet roses can be a show-stopping addition alongside geometric ornaments with a mix of flowing fabric and a dotting of crystals.
+For a bolder and more glam design, violet roses can be a show-stopping addition alongside geometric ornaments with a mix of flowing fabric and a dotting of crystals.